Bromocriptine 2.5 mg tablets

 Silica, colloidal anhydrous

-Store below 25°C. Store in the original package in order to protect from light.
+Do not store above 25°C. Store in the original package in order to protect from light.